haroldcohen/knowledge/breaking-changes.md

 A way to tackle business complexity and change over time on a larger scale is to implement a Domain Driven Design (AKA DDD).
 EventStorming was actually invented in the context of DDD.

+## Preventing breaking changes

+### When tackling business software

+#### Write an effective use case

+Writing an effective use case is key to ensure an alignment between the user, the Domain experts and the software.
+Failing to identify the actual user intention will most likely result in a product that does not provide with a sustainable UX and be highly subject to Volatility and breaking changes.

+<b> Who, What & Why </b>

+> As I often repeat, answering the 3 questions below is the starting point of a healthier system:
+> - Who ?
+(The use case's actor)
+> - What ?
+(A clear intent of the "Who")
+> - Why ?
+(A reason that validates the "What")

+Example:

+**As a customer (Who), I want to retrieve a list of my orders (What), in order to follow their payment and shipping status (Why).**

+> Failing to answer one of the questions above is a red flag and something might be off.
+You might want to challenge the
+> feature.

+Note that "User" is never a valid answer to the question of "Who".

+<b> Business rules </b>

+A user intention usually comes tied with business rules.
+Listing and detailing them is essential, since they drive the very core of the system.
+The system coherence will be directly affected by how those rules are implemented or not.
+An incoherent system will push the teams to patch it over and over, leading to a more fragile architecture.

+#### Adopt a decoupled architecture

+One of the reasons why contracts often break is a high coupling and low cohesion.
+Translation: the most of important part of your system, and what is most likely to evolve over time is tied to a technology (A web framework, an ORM, etc...).
+Consequently, what could have been a simple Variability will become a Volatility.

 ## REST Web APIs

 ### Handling breaking changes